Fetterman School of Nursing

 Admission Requirements

 Students who are offered admission to the College must be formally admitted to the nursing major.
-Requirements for admission will include the following:
+Nursing programs applicants may apply for admission to the BSN program in the spring semester.
+Qualified applicants will be admitted to the BSN program each fall semester.
+Requirements for program admission will include the following:

 Accreditation